Quasi-one-dimensional exchange interactions and short-range magnetic correlations in CuTeO4: Introduction

 \section{Introduction}

-High temperature superconductivity in copper oxides is one of the most exciting emergent phenomena to result from strong electron correlations \cite{1}\cite{2}\cite{3}.
-Significant progress has been made in the past 30 years in elucidating the key ingredients that underlie this behavior, with a layered, two-dimensional electronic structure, strong Cu-d and O-p orbital hybridization, and proximity to an insulating, magnetically ordered state, all believed to be important.
+High-temperature superconductivity in copper oxides is one of the most exciting emergent phenomena to result from strong electron-electron correlation effects \cite{dagotto1994,armitage2010,batlogg1991}.
+Significant progress has been made in the past 30 years in elucidating the key ingredients that underlie this behavior, with a layered crystallograpic structure, two-dimensional electronic structure, strong Cu-$d$ and O-$p$ orbital hybridization, and proximity to an insulating, magnetically ordered state, all believed to be important.

-Recent computational work \cite{4} identified \ch{CuTeO4} as a previously unrecognized material containing these ingredients.
-Figure 1 shows the reported crystal structure of \ch{CuTeO4}, highlighting the layered nature that is distinct from the cuprates in not being built of free-standing \ch{CuO2} planes but rather highly angled, corner sharing \ch{CuO4} units, arranged as coupled 1D chains, with the Cu-O-Cu bond angle of 126.1\si{\degree}closer to herbertsmithite \cite{5} than to the cuprates.
-Thus \ch{CuTeO4} gives a possible new avenue to expand the known cuprate families, and provides an opportunity to test which features are most important in ultimately producing superconductivity.
+Recent computational work identified \CTO as a previously unrecognized material containing these ingredients \cite{botana2017}.
+Figure \ref{fig:StructureComparison}(a) shows the reported crystal structure of \CTOns, alongside two other well-known cuprates, highlighting the layered nature.
+However, \CTO is distinct in that the Cu layer is built from distorted, highly angled, corner-sharing CuO$_{4}$ octahedra (Fig. \ref{fig:StructureComparison}(b)), with the Cu-O-Cu bond angle of 126.1$\degree$ closer to that of herbertsmithite \cite{shores2005}.
+Thus \CTO gives a possible new avenue to expand the known cuprate families and provides an opportunity to test which features are most important in ultimately producing superconductivity.

-Despite being known for more than 40 years \cite{6}, there is scant experimental data on \ch{CuTeO4}, particularly with regards to its magnetic and electronic properties.
-This is likely due to the difficulty in preparation, which required hydrothermal conditions at 650\si{\celsius} and 2000 bar for two months, to produce a multiphase mixture containing small crystals of \ch{CuTeO4}.
+Despite being known for some time \cite{falck1978} there is scant experimental data on \CTOns, particularly in regard to its magnetic and electronic properties.
+This is likely due to the difficulty in preparation, which was reported to require hydrothermal conditions at 650 \textdegree C and 2000 bar for two months in order to produce a multiphase mixture containing small crystals of \CTO as a side product.
+It is clear that development of a simpler, less onerous, route to preparing this material is needed to allow for detailed characterization of its properties and evaluation of its status as a potentially novel cuprate superconductor.